Remembering The Artists Of The Warsaw Uprising

 Visual arts – a craving for national symbols

-White and red flags were the first sign and a symbol of the uprising.
-Jan Nowak–Jeziorański (codename 'Zych'), a famous newsmonger from Warsaw recalls:
+White and red flags were the first sign and a symbol of the Uprising.
+Jan Nowak–Jeziorański (codename 'Zych'), a famous newsmonger from Warsaw, recalled:

 In the gate across the street, a concierge appears with a white-red flag on a stick.
 The canvas is terribly creased.
 'I kept it in the cellar for five years!' he yells across the entire neighbourhood.
 His cry is applauded.
 He triumphantly puts up the flag above the gate.

 Many artists also engaged in active military combat in various districts of Warsaw.
-The uprising troops comprised young people whose talent developed and shone after the war: Anna Bąkowska, Krystyna Biedrzycka, Tadeusz Bogdański, Janusz Grabiański, Andrzej Heidrich, Andrzej Kowalewski, Tadeusz Kubalski, Juliusz Kulesza, Barbara Massalska, Jerzy Miller, Wiesław Nowak, Marian Stachurski, Roman Terlikowski, Maciej Urbaniec and Lech Zahorski.
+The uprising troops comprised young people whose talents would develop and shine after the war: Anna Bąkowska, Krystyna Biedrzycka, Tadeusz Bogdański, Janusz Grabiański, Andrzej Heidrich, Andrzej Kowalewski, Tadeusz Kubalski, Juliusz Kulesza, Barbara Massalska, Jerzy Miller, Wiesław Nowak, Marian Stachurski, Roman Terlikowski, Maciej Urbaniec and Lech Zahorski.

-The Army Graphic Studios created colourful posters, illustrated pamphlets, the emblems of the state, various illustrations and postage stamps.
-Around 13,000 copies of these stamps were printed in an array of various colours (designed by Stanisław Tomaszewski (codename 'Miedza') and Marian Sigmunt).
-Printing studios functioned in different city districts during the whole period of the uprising, changing their locations and their staff.
+The Army Graphic Studios created colourful posters, illustrated pamphlets, emblems of the state, various illustrations and postage stamps.
+Around 13,000 copies of these stamps were printed in an array of various colours (designed by Stanisław Tomaszewski [codename 'Miedza'] and Marian Sigmunt).
+Printing studios functioned in different city districts during the entire period of the uprising, changing their locations and their staff.
 More than 140,000 press titles of different political options were printed during the two months of the uprising.

 Walls and fences were decorated with colourful posters, drawings, announcements, pamphlets and lists of missing people.
 The state emblem was restored to post boxes.
-People gathered around such locations, curious to learn about any information from the uprising authorities.
+People gathered around such locations, curious to learn about any information from the authorities of the Uprising.

 Stanisław Kopf (codename 'Malarz') recalled:

 My uprising 'creativity’ began with the first days of August, when one of my colleagues found out that I was drawing.
-After that I was asked for a little souvenir-caricature portrait on every possible occasion. […] Once, during the patrol of the slope in the Zamoyski Garden, the head of the commander of the institution handed me a strange album and requested: 'I will note the most significant events in it, and you will draw the portraits of some of our colleagues.
-If I will die, then maybe someone will keep the diary. […]' The owner of the diary survived the uprising, and the album, bearing a collection of more than forty drawings, was found after thirty years.
+After that, I was asked for a little souvenir-caricature portrait on every possible occasion. […] Once, during the patrol of the slope in the Zamoyski Garden, the head of the commander of the institution handed me a strange album and requested: 'I will note the most significant events in it, and you will draw the portraits of some of our colleagues.
+If I will die, then maybe someone will keep the diary. […]' The owner of the diary survived the Uprising, and the album, bearing a collection of more than 40 drawings, was found after 30 years.

 Through the eye of the camera lens – distance: infinity

-Photojournalists and cinematographers of the fighting Warsaw performed a huge task in their efforts to document images of the Warsaw Uprising.
-Thanks to them, one of the biggest armed battles of World War II is also one of the best documented ones.
+The photojournalists and cinematographers of fighting Warsaw performed a huge task in their efforts to document images of the Warsaw Uprising.
+Thanks to them, one of the biggest armed battles of World War II is also one of the best documented.

-Towards the end of the uprising, a growing number of soldiers shot amateur film footage.
+Towards the end of the Uprising, a growing number of soldiers shot amateur film footage.
 They usually documented events from the very first front lines.
 Some real talents were to be found among them: Eugeniusz Lokajski (codename 'Brok'), Wiesław Chrzanowski (codename 'Wiesław'), Lech Gąszewski (codename 'Orion'), Stefan Bałuk (codename 'Kubuś'), Zbigniew Brym, Stanisław Sommer (codename 'Makina') and many others.
-Their photographs had a very dynamic framing and they were the living proof of personal courage and incredible skill of handling both the camera and the machine gun.
+Their photographs displayed dynamic framing and served as living proof of the incredible skill and personal courage involved in handling the camera and the machine gun simultaneously.

 Seniors under the insurgents' care